Atlético-MG Council VP tries to list factors to explain the team's phase: "It's not cool" | athletic-mg

 — Photo: Reproduction

 – There was a mismatch between the entry and exit of athletes, which affected a little.
 But there was a need to sell, there was no escape.
 And we had injuries, and other call-ups.
-We got to act in some games with a small cast.
+We even played in some games with a small cast.
 And we had bad refereeing against Atlético at the beginning of the championship, when I think the team was at a higher level – he added.

 “We are sad.
 What we said last year happened.
 We cannot guarantee titles.
-But we will always seek to assemble squads that are protagonists to fight equally between the three, four best squads”
+But we will always seek to assemble squads that are protagonists to fight on an equal footing between the three, four best squads”